woocommerce/google-listings-and-ads/readme.txt

 * Update - Google API Client Services package to v0.312.
 * Update - Google Ads library to API V14. (package v19.2.0).

-= 2.5.2 - 2023-08-08 =
-* Fix - Remove `add_woocommerce_extended_task_list_item` and `remove_woocommerce_extended_task_list_item` hooks.
-* Fix - WordPress 6.3 compatibility: The forms and image selector may not work due to "setImmediate" deprecation.
-* Tweak - Use the latest API to add an item to the WC tasks list.
-* Tweak - WC 8.0 compatibility.
-* Tweak - WP 6.3 compatibility.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/google-listings-and-ads/trunk/changelog.txt).